Two (The Twilight Zone)

 "Two" is the season 3 premiere and 66th episode overall of the American television anthology series The Twilight Zone.
 The episode stars Charles Bronson and Elizabeth Montgomery.

-The radio adaptation of this episode starred Don Johnson in the Charles Bronson role.
+The radio adaptation of this episode starred Don Johnson in Bronson's role.

 Opening narration

 This is a jungle, a monument built by nature honoring disuse, commemorating a few years of nature being left to its own devices.
 But it's another kind of jungle, the kind that comes in the aftermath of man's battles against himself.
 Hardly an important battle, not a Gettysburg, or a Marne, or an Iwo Jima; more like one insignificant corner patch in the crazy quilt of combat.
 But it was enough to end the existence of this little city.

 It's been five years since a human being walked these streets.
 This is the first day of the sixth year, as man used to measure time.
 The time: perhaps a hundred years from now, or sooner.
 Or perhaps it's already happened two million years ago.
 The place: the signposts are in English so that we may read them more easily, but the place is the Twilight Zone.